memfault/interrupt/_drafts/practical_zephyr_05_west.md

 ### Adding a manifest

 We now want to use _West_ to handle our dependencies: We really want to move on from using a global installation that may or will change at any time, and instead have all of our dependencies managed in our _workspace_.
-Zephyr evolves fast and it is therefore very important to have fixed versions of all modules and even Zephyr's source code.
+Zephyr evolves fast and it is therefore very important to have fixed versions of all modules and Zephyr's source code.

 _West_ solves this by using a so-called [_manifest_ file](https://docs.zephyrproject.org/latest/develop/west/manifest.html), which is nothing else than a list of external dependencies - and then some. _West_ uses this manifest file to basically act like a package manager for your _C_ project, similar to what [`cargo`](https://doc.rust-lang.org/stable/cargo/) does with its `cargo.toml` files for [_Rust_](https://www.rust-lang.org/).